-The first of four fascinating volumes presenting automotive mascots that serve a purpose beyond ornamentation.
+The third of four fascinating volumes presenting automotive mascots that serve a purpose beyond ornamentation.
 Artistically photographed and with expert narrative, the presentation is both informative and entertaining.
-91 mascots are shown, most in life size.
-10 French, 11 English, 64 American and 6 of other countries trace a chronology of design from 1900 to 1923.
+98 mascots are shown and most in life size.
+21 French, 11 English, 59 American and 7 of other countries trace a chronology of design from 1900 to 2013.
 Many mascots do not appear in any other reference book.

 Reviews